 Graduates are eligible to become Registered Nurses (Psychiatric) in Hong Kong.
-They can find employment in the Hospital Authority, government departments and non-government organizations.
+They can find employment in the Hospital Authority, government departments and non-government organisations.

-Graduates find employment opportunities in different mental health settings, such as major psychiatric hospitals in Hong Kong, psychiatric units of general hospitals, and various rehabilitation sectors run by non-government organizations.
+Graduates find employment opportunities in different mental health settings, such as major psychiatric hospitals in Hong Kong, psychiatric units of general hospitals, and various rehabilitation sectors run by non-government organisations.

 Graduates may also pursue further studies.
-They can continue to study in a Master of Nursing, Master of Science in Mental Health Nursing and other postgraduate programmes offered by the School.
+They can continue to study in a Master of Science in Nursing and other postgraduate programmes offered by the School.

 Graduates may also undertake research work or work overseas.

-- Preference will be given to those who are competent in written English and Chinese, and in oral English and Cantonese.
+- Preference will be given to those who are fluent in written English and Chinese, and in oral English and Cantonese.

-- Students must pass a health check before clinical training.
+- Students must pass a health check before they can undergo the clinical training.